 One of the defining characteristics of the best parlor guitars is a focused tone with a mid-range oomph that makes them hard to put down.
-It’s hard to stay focused on reviewing the good ones, leave alone finding faults in models that are inexpensive and yet so fun to play.
+It’s hard to stay focused on reviewing the good ones, let alone finding faults in models that are inexpensive and yet so fun to play.

 In the past two decades, they have resumed their status as a formidable option for acoustic fingerstyle and blues enthusiasts.
 They’ve also gained traction as a porch guitar, one that you can have at hand for when inspiration strikes unexpectedly.